-עור חדש | Or hadash: ETHICALLY SOURCED PARCHMENT, 2016-Present
+עור חדש | Or hadash: High animal welfare PARCHMENT, 2016-Present

-A background note: The skin of kosher animals that is used for the writing of a sefer Torah and any of the other sacred writings (mezuzah and tefillin) in the Jewish tradition must be sourced from a kosher animal - most commonly, sheep, goat and cow and for some, deer.
-The animal need not be killed through a sh'chitah / kosher slaughter.
-The skin of an embryo counts as skin for this purpose, and we may write sifrei Torah, tefillin and mezzuzot on it.
+A background note: “The skin of kosher animals that is used for the writing of a sefer Torah (Torah scroll) and any of the other sacred writings mezzuzah (prayer amulet) and tefillin (prayer phylacteries) in the Jewish tradition must be sourced from a kosher animal - most commonly, sheep, goat and cow and for some, deer.
+The animal need not be killed through a sh'chitah (kosher slaughter.)
+The skin of an embryo counts as skin for this purpose, and we may write sifrei Torah (Torah scrolls), tefillin and mezzuzot on it.
 This is the best kind of skin.
-After that, bird skin followed by the skin of wild animals, the skin of domesticated beasts and animals which died naturally. (translated from Keset HaSofer by Jen Taylor Freedman).
+After that, bird skin followed by the skin of wild animals, the skin of domesticated beasts and animals which died naturally. “(translated from Keset HaSofer by Jen Taylor Freedman).

 Photos and copyright @ Heidi Levine

-A new light shall shine upon zion | אור חדש על ציון תאיר (read עןר - skin)
+A new light shall shine upon zion | אור חדש על ציון תאיר (read עור - skin)

-How it is possible to ignore the par between the way these animals are raised and the sacred texts we are writing on their skins?
-Torah scrolls – the most sanctified text and object of the Jewish people, mezzuzot – the prayer amulet hung on the doorpost of a Jewish home which contains the core prayer of the Jewish people and tefillin – the prayer phylacteries worn on the forearm and forehead during weekday morning prayers diminish in sanctity, in my opinion, when they are sourced from such animals living in such conditions.
+My work asks, “How it is possible to ignore the par between the way these animals are raised and the sacred texts we are writing on their skins?”
+Torah scrolls, the most sanctified text and object of the Jewish people, mezzuzot , the prayer amulet hung on the doorpost of a Jewish home which contains the core prayer of the Jewish people, and tefillin, the prayer phylacteries worn on the forearm and forehead during weekday morning prayers, diminish in sanctity, in my estimation, when they are sourced from animals raised in unethical conditions.

-For the past three years I have been working with a shochet / ritual slaughterer in southern Hevron hills of Israel and the West Bank who works with backyard and small farm, pasture-raised animals.
-He travels the country performing sh'chitot / ritual slaughter for these families and small farmers.
-We first met when I heard about the organic, pasture raised kosher meats he had available for sale.
-After hearing of my interest in changing this industry from the ground up and my need to find a source for skins, Jonathan agreed to bring me skins from these humanely raised animals - sheep, goats and cow - that I could in turn bring to the parchment making facilities for processing.
-It is my intention that these ethically sourced parchments will mark the beginning of a revolution in the Jewish world uniting communities' ethics and values with their practice of Jewish tradition in a way that has been overlooked for the past many 100s of years.
-Through my unexpected and expanding partnership with farmers, shochetim / slaughterers, parchment makers and Torah scribes, individuals and Jewish communities can now commission a Torah scroll to be written on the skins of these ethically sourced parchments.
+For the past three years I have been working with a shochet (ritual slaughterer) in the southern Hevron hills of Israel and the West Bank.
+This shochet travels the country performing sh'chitot (ritual slaughters) for families, small farmers and shepherds who raise/graze sheep and goat.
+We first met when I heard about the organic, pasture-raised kosher meats he had available for sale.
+After hearing of my interest in sustainable sourced parchment and my need to find a source for skins, Jonathan agreed to bring me skins from these humanely raised animals.
+I could and do, in turn, bring them to the parchment making facilities for processing later to be sold to scribes and the clientele for whom they write.

 * What you see above is a photo documentation following the path of parchment making from the pasture to the store front and finally to the סופר סת״מ / scribe.
 Award winning photojournalist, Heidi Levine, and I traversed the country in an effort to understand this ancient practice from the inside out.
 The trail covers a complex geography from a highly contested West Bank settlement to an insular Haredi yishuv / small community, to an ultra-Orthodox neighborhood of Jerusalem, to the west Jerusalem home of my contemporary minded, Orthodox scribing teacher and mentor of 18 years.
 Interviews accompany these images and will be added at a later date.